Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 223.  ### Question223
 Why mock objects are used in Unit Tests?
 Pick 3

-- [x] To simulate the behavior of a given object
+- [x] To simulate the behavior of a given object.
-- [x] To isolate system under test for controlled testing
+- [x] To isolate system under test for controlled testing.
-- [x] To cope with dependencies
+- [x] To cope with dependencies.
-- [ ] TDD can be done just by having mock objects
+- [ ] TDD can be done just by having mock objects.

 _[⬆ Back to Top](#table-of-contents)_